 To make the levivot syrup: Combine sugar and water in a small saucepan.
 Bring liquid to a boil, stirring to dissolve the sugar.

 Reduce the heat and lightly simmer the liquid for 15 minutes, stirring occasionally.
 Add flavoring to the liquid.
 You can use rosewater or orange blossom water, which are the most traditional, or you can get creative with adding flavorings to taste like vanilla, orange, or coconut.
 Continue to simmer for about 5 minutes more till liquid thickens and coats the back of a spoon.

 Remove from heat and allow to cool slightly.

 Pour warm syrup over freshly fried levivot.
 Serve.

-If you're looking for a more traditional take on Hanukkah foods, Anna Gershenson, a Berkshire County professional cook, recipe developer and host of "The Natural Cook with Anna Gershenson" on Pittsfield Community Television, offered her recipe for latkes.
+If you're looking for a more traditional take on Hanukkah foods, Anna Gershenson, a Berkshire County professional cook and recipe developer , offered her recipe for latkes.